AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 Note that if we do not know what {xmin, xmax } values might be (or potentially they can go -+ infinity), then we can take them from the values in the available data itself.
 However, we have to be careful in how we do this, as it might lead to data leakage when the dataset is rescaled before splitting (into training and testing).

 ### Outliers
 Outliers are those data points that are odd in comparison to the rest of the dataset.
 Usually, we use distances to recognise outliers, where a data point is considered an outlier if it lies at a relatively far distance from the majority of the data points in a dataset.
 This is a relative concept and is open for interpretation by the data analyst.
 Outliers are sometimes easy to recognise via visualisation or graphically when the dimensionality is permissible, while they might be subtle and hard to identify for high-dimensional datasets.
-One method that we can utilise the Tukey's methods, where we look at the difference between the Q1 and Q3, i.e. D=Q3-Q1 percentiles and then categorise any data point that lies < Q1 - D or > Q3 + D as an outlier.
+One method that we can utilise the Tukey's method, where we look at the difference between the Q1 and Q3, i.e. D=Q3-Q1 percentiles and then categorise any data point that lies < Q1 - D or > Q3 + D as an outlier.
 See <a href="https://en.wikipedia.org/wiki/Tukey%27s_range_test" target="_blank">Tukey's range </a> for more details.
 Another method is via Local Outlier Factor; see <a href="https://scikit-learn.org/stable/modules/outlier_detection.html#local-outlier-factor" target="_blank">LOF </a>.
 Random forest-RF can be used to detect outliers; we will cover RF them in later units.

 ### Specifying the label for supervised learning